Poverty Reduction Strategy

 Phase II – Jan 2021 – June 2021

 Identifying what can be done to reduce poverty here

-If you have questions about the project or would like to share your experience or thoughts with the consultants, please reach out to them at the numbers provided below.
+If you have questions about the project or would like to share your experience or thoughts with the consultants, please register for one of our Imagine Forums (March 29, April 13, April 26th).
+You can also reach out to them at the numbers provided below.

 Betty Baxter, MA and Pat Feindel, PhD